 We introduce 4 facets or classification dimensions to categorize Big data applications.
 These are Problem architecture and style, Computational features, Data Source or Style and Analytics Algorithm/Kernel.
 There are of course other ways of looking at the Ogres and our work should be treated as an initial suggestion for further discussion.
 Note that a given application can be made up of components with different characteristics in Ogre classification.
+We will reference the 7 computational giants G1-G7 from the NRC report [NRC] recorded in Table 5.
+These are important big data patterns but the Ogres go into more detail.

 Problem Architecture and Style Facet of Ogres